Daniel Alexander Payne Murray: Writings on African Americans

 Murray began to compile a collection of books and pamphlets authored by African Americans at the request of Herbert Putnam, the successor to Spofford.
 The collection of work by "Negro Authors" was to be a part of The Exhibit of American Negroes at the 1900 Paris Exposition.
-In 1900 Murray published a list of the collections' holdings to date and appealed for additions to the list through donations.
+In 1900, Murray published a list of the collections' holdings to date and appealed for additions to the list through donations.
 After several months, his list had grown to eleven hundred titles.

 The Library of Congress's "Colored Authors' Collection" originated from his efforts.
 Now known as the "Daniel A. P. Murray Pamphlet Collection", it contains works dating from 1821 by such authors as Frederick Douglass, Booker T. Washington, Ida B. Wells-Barnett, Benjamin W. Arnett, and Alexander Crummell.
-Murray planned to expand his collection and create an encyclopedia of African-American achievement; unfortunately, the project never received sufficient support to become a reality.
+Murray planned to expand his collection and create an encyclopedia of African-American achievement, but the project never received sufficient support to become a reality.

 Murray's planned encyclopedia was never published, but the smaller pamphlet he composed for the Exhibit at the Paris Exposition was placed in the Library of Congress.
 This pamphlet, titled, "Preliminary List of Books and Pamphlets by Negro Authors: For Paris Exposition and Library of Congress" became the LOC's first bibliography of African American literature.

 African American affairs

 Murray was widely acknowledged as an authority on African-American concerns.
 He was the first African-American member of the Washington Board of Trade, and he testified before the House of Representatives about Jim Crow laws and the migration of African-Americans from rural locations to urban areas.
 He was twice a delegate to the Republican National Convention and was a member of many other councils and organizations.

-He was also a prolific author, and a frequent contributor to African American journals, in particular The Voice of the Negro.
+He was also a prolific author and a frequent contributor to African American journals, in particular The Voice of the Negro.
 He was also well known for his writings on African American history, including his monumental but uncompleted Historical and Biographical Encyclopedia of the Colored Race.
 Murray's personal library of African American works was bequeathed to the Library of Congress upon his death March 31, 1925.